justin-brewer/recruiting-takehome/README.md

 }
 ```

-It should respond with a payload of:
+It should respond with a payload of (note: this is just an example, your results may be different depending on the data available from the API at the time.):

 ```
 {